Antonino Letteriello

 Antonino (Nino) Letteriello (born August 11, 1979, in Italy) is an Italian data management executive, entrepreneur, and academic.
-He is the founder and chief executive officer of FIT Group, a consultancy specializing in data governance and digital transformation, and serves as President of the Italian Association of Data and Analytics Italy, the Italian chapter of the Data Management Association International (DAMA).
-Letteriello is also the European, Middle East and African Coordinator for DAMA International and a member of the MIT Chief Data Officer Symposium programme.
+He is the founder and chief executive officer of FIT Group, a consultancy specializing in data governance and digital transformation.

+Letteriello serves as President of the Italian Association of Data and Analytics Italy, the Italian chapter of the Data Management Association International (DAMA).
+Letteriello is also the European, Middle East and African Coordinator for DAMA International and a member of the MIT Chief Data Officer Symposium programme..
+He is a regular contributor to Forbes.

 Career

-Letteriello started his career in the public transport industry in 2006, working for transport networks including Metropolitana Milanese and Transport for London before assuming the role of Head of Programme Management for the London 2012 Olympic and Paralympic Games.
+Letteriello started his career as an engineer in the public transport industry in 2006, working for transport networks including Metropolitana Milanese and Transport for London before assuming the role of Head of Programme Management for the London 2012 Olympic and Paralympic Games.
 He was invited to the UK Olympic Expert Panel by then President of London 2012 Lord Coe.

-He founded Enne Limited in 2014 which he brought to a successful exit in 2020 when the firm counted around 100 engineering staff, and is also founder and CEO of FIT Group.
-Since 2020, Letteriello has been a member of the Massachusetts Institute of Technology's CDO Symposium Programme Committee where is currently Lecturing and in 2021 was nominated United Nation High Level Facilitator Tracker for policy on building confidence and security in the use of ICTs.
+He founded Enne Limited in 2014 which he sold in 2020 with the firm consisting of approximately 100 engineering staff.
+He then went on to found and became CEO of FIT Group.
+Since 2020, Letteriello has been a member of the Massachusetts Institute of Technology's CDO Symposium Programme Committee where Lectures and in 2021 was nominated United Nation High Level Facilitator Tracker for policy on building confidence and security in the use of ICTs.
 He has also written for the World Economic Forum, MIT Technology Review and Forbes.

 Letteriello has played a key role in advancing professional data governance across Europe.
 As President of DAMA Italy and European Coordinator for DAMA International, he has promoted standards and education for responsible data management and analytics.

 Letteriello is a professor at the University of Modena and Reggio Emilia, focusing on the intersection of economics, technology, and data strategy.
 He has published commentary and articles on ethical data management and digital innovation in leading professional outlets.